Mortgage Pre-Qualification vs. Pre-Approval: What’s the Difference?

 Getting a pre-qualification is often the first thing you do when you’re ready to secure home financing.
 Typically, to get a pre-qualification, you simply provide a lender with an estimated overview of your financial picture.
 That includes your income, assets, debts, and credit score.
 Filling out the pre-qualification form should take just a few minutes.
 Most lenders have them readily available online.

-While a pre-qualification can certainly help you make a stronger offer on a home, having one is never a guarantee your mortgage loan will be approved.
-There are many reasons for this, but the biggest reason is that your lender has not yet fully checked out your financials.
+While a pre-qualification can certainly help you make a stronger offer on a home, having one is never a guarantee that your mortgage loan will be approved.
+There are many reasons for this, but the primary reason is that your lender has not yet thoroughly reviewed your financial information.
 At this stage, they can’t possibly know whether it’s worth the risk to lend to you.

 For example, say you obtain your credit score from a credit estimator site.
 Then you actually apply for the mortgage and learn that your official credit score is lower than you realized.
 This could disqualify you for the loan.